Miami Cardiac & Vascular Institute Structural & Congenital Heart Disease Program

 Tests may be done to confirm the diagnosis.
 The tests your child has depends on their age and condition, and the doctor’s preferences.

 A chest X-ray may show changes in the heart and lungs caused by TOF.
+The heart on an X-ray may be enlarged or have the shape of a boot.

 This test records the electrical activity of the heart.
 It also shows abnormal rhythms (arrhythmias or dysrhythmias) and spots heart muscle stress.
 These issues may be caused by TOF.